 You can study Gaelic folklore, song, modern poetry, autobiography and contemporary fiction all through Gaelic, while the University’s Gaelic initiative and the city’s vibrant Gaelic community also provide opportunities to use Gaelic outside the classroom.

-In the first year there are three parallel courses, one for students with a good pass in Higher Gàidhlig, a second for those with a good pass in Higher Gaelic and a third for absolute beginners.
-Whether you are a native speaker of Scottish Gaelic, a learner or a complete beginner, our Gaelic programme allows you to develop advanced language skills at the same time as acquiring in-depth knowledge and understanding of Scottish Gaelic language, culture and literature, and those of related languages such as modern Irish.
+In year 1 there are three parallel courses, one for students with a good pass in Higher Gàidhlig, a second for those with a good pass in Higher Gaelic and a third for absolute beginners.
+You will develop advanced language skills at the same time as acquiring in-depth knowledge and understanding of Scottish Gaelic language, culture and literature, and those of related languages such as modern Irish.

-If you progress through the courses for advanced Gaelic in first year, you will study 19th-century Gaelic writers such as Norman MacLeod, 17th- and 18th-century poetry (including Iain Lom and Sìleas na Ceapaich), and aspects of Gaelic linguistics including phonetics and sociolinguistics.
+If you progress through the courses for advanced Gaelic in year 1, you will study 19th-century prose writers such as the pioneering Norman Macleod and the humorous Donald Mackechnie, 17th and 18th-century song (including Iain Lom and Sìleas na Ceapaich), and aspects of linguistics including the use of Gaelic in contemporary Scotland.

 If you progress through the beginners’ course, you will continue to hone your language skills and also study a range of Gaelic writing, some of which is taught through the medium of Gaelic.